Flight jacket: World War I

 In World War I, most airplanes did not have an enclosed cockpit, so pilots had to wear something that would keep them sufficiently warm.
 The U.S. Army officially established the Aviation Clothing Board in September 1917 and began distributing heavy-duty leather flight jackets; with high wraparound collars, zipper closures with wind flaps, snug cuffs and waists, and some fringed and lined with fur.

 World War II

 Leslie Irvin first designed and manufactured the classic sheepskin flying jacket.
 In 1926 he set up a manufacturing company in the United Kingdom, and became the main supplier of flying jackets to the Royal Air Force during most of World War II.
-However, the demand during the early years of the war was so great that the Irvin company engaged subcontractors, which explains the slight variations of design and colour that can be seen in early production Irvin flying jackets.
+However, due to the high demand in the early years of the war, the Irvin company employed subcontractors, leading to slight variations in design and color seen in early production Irvin flying jackets.

 As aerospace technology improved, the altitudes at which aircraft operated increased.
 Some heavy bombing raids in Europe during World War II took place from altitudes of at least 25,000 ft, where ambient temperatures could reach as cold as −50 °C (−58 °F).
 The cabins of these aircraft were uninsulated, so a warm, thick flight jacket was an essential piece of equipment for every member of the crew.